- Market Segments

 More than ever, print business owners are closely scrutinizing the total cost of ownership (TCO) for any new capital investment.
 Among currently available digital presses, which excel at short runs, none have proven that they can affordably deliver job lengths of more than 2,000 pages.
 The gap between the low volumes of digital and the high volumes of offset is precisely these medium run-lengths that account for the majority of commercially printed jobs.

 Therein lies the profitability gap – where neither offset nor digital can be operated at a sustainable profit.
 In an environment where online providers are the fastest growing type of print businesses – and an estimated 50% of their jobs are less than 1,000 copies per run – it is nearly impossible for mid-size commercial printers to profitably compete using lithographic offset.

 Nanography®: the Best-of-Both-Worlds

 Familiar names and technologies dot the playing field for commercial print device manufacturers — with one exception being industry newcomer, Landa Nanographic Printing® technology.

 Landa Nanographic Printing technology offers commercial printing a best-of-both-worlds solution.
 It merges the primary strengths and benefits of both offset and digital print technology – high quality and speed with short-run, variable print flexibility.

-Landa S10 Nanographic Printing® Presses generate throughput up to 6,500 B1 sheets (41 in. / 1,050 mm) per hour.
+The Landa S10 Nanographic Printing® Presses have a higher throughput than any other digital sheetfed press in the industry, thanks to their unbeatable speed (6,500 SPH) and large format (B1 sheets; 41 in. / 1,050 mm).
 Using water-based Landa NanoInk® colorants with efficient, light-absorbing nanopigments, they produce a wide color gamut using CMYK, and match more than 75% of the Pantone color chart.